Difficult to buy a gun in China, but not explosives

 In September last year, a court in southwestern China's Yunnan province jailed a man for three years after finding more than 20 kg of explosives, almost 100 detonators and 1.5 km of fuses at his house.

-The man, whose surname was given as Ren, told the court he had been easy to buy the material by saying it was for work needs, according to the judgement.
+The man, whose surname was given as Ren, told the court he had been easy to buy the material by saying it was for work needs, according to the judgment.

 In fact, Ren said he had been buying the explosives and storing them at home for the last decade without any problems, though he seemed to have no violent intent.